- Chart

 Volatility

-VCSH exhibits relatively low volatility compared to equity ETFs, reflecting the stability of the underlying investment-grade corporate bonds.
+VCSH exhibits relatively low historical volatility compared to equity ETFs, a characteristic of short-term investment-grade bonds.
+However, it is subject to interest rate risk and credit risk.

 Market Risk